watson/object-prototype-functions/README.md

 ### `ObjectPrototypeFunctions.all`

-An array containing the all names of the functions on `Object.prototype`
-- both the spec'd, deprecated, and non-spec'd functions.
+An array containing the all names of the functions on `Object.prototype`, both the spec'd, deprecated, and non-spec'd functions.

 ## License